Fashion of Madonna: Madonna's Jean-Paul Gaultier pink conical-bra corset (Blond World Tour Ambition 1990)

 According to the National Geographic Society "it quickly became one of many iconic looks associated with" her.
 To Tim Blanks, Madonna in her Gaultier cone-bra "is one of the most unforgettable images of the entire decade" (the 1990s).
 Another Magazine's Jack Moss called it "an image of true pop culture ubiquity".
 It was suggested to be arguably Madonna's most seminal look, while Bryan Goh of Her World, said that entire look "has gone on to achieve cult status".

 The cone bra has been described as more than just a part of fashion history, or an artefact hanging in a museum according to Liam Hess of Vogue, who said "its legacy lies in the very real way in which it has encouraged generations of female pop performers".
-While the cone bra existed before, the Madonna bra has since influenced numerous fashion designers and pop stars alike, wrote an editor from Entertainment Weekly in 2020.
+Albeit the cone bra existed long before Madonna, her associated look has since influenced numerous fashion designers and pop stars alike, wrote an editor from Entertainment Weekly in 2020.

 Cultural depictions

 Reenactments

 Many of her pieces have been recreated or inspired similar ones.
-According to Joanne Garde-Hansen from University of Gloucestershire, Madonna's Gaultier conical bra is one of her most emulated outfits.
-Some references are noted in Hocus Pocus by Stephanie Faracy, and inspired-like Lady Gaga (2009 MuchMusic Video Awards) or Cameron Diaz (photo shoot for V in 2009) among many others.
+According to Joanne Garde-Hansen from University of Gloucestershire in 2011, Madonna's Gaultier conical bra is one of her most emulated outfits.
+Some references were compared and seen in numerous events and media, including in Hocus Pocus by Stephanie Faracy and inspired-like Lady Gaga (2009 MuchMusic Video Awards) or Cameron Diaz (photo shoot for V in 2009) among many others.

-María Mérida from Vogue in its Spanish-language edition, noted the influence of the Like a Virgin-look dress saying that if "one of your looks turns into a Halloween costume, it is because you have achieved something important", and this style is still one of the most demanded at Halloween parties, Mérida claimed.
+In 2015, María Mérida from Vogue in its Spanish-language edition, noted the influence of the Like a Virgin-look dress saying that if "one of your looks turns into a Halloween costume, it is because you have achieved something important", and this style is still one of the most demanded at Halloween parties, Mérida claimed.

 At auctions and other exhibitions

-L'Officiel Brazil described that "her style influence has turned her garments into extremely valuable items".
+In 2021, L'Officiel Brazil described "her style influence has turned her garments into [...] valuable items".
 The Guinness World Records listed a corset designed by Jean-Paul Gaultier sold at Christie's in London in May 1994 for $19,360 as the most ever paid for an item of clothing belonging to Madonna.
 However, numerous pieces of Madonna's clothing have since fetched higher prices.
 A 2001 Sotheby's online auction, sold another corset for $24,000, which, according to other publications surpassed the largest paid for a Madonna fashion item.
-The top-selling bra in history is believed to be a Madonna's bra.
-Other pieces such as the jacket worn at Desperately Seeking Susan raised $252,000 and a dress worn at the video of "Vogue", $179,200.
+Other pieces such as the jacket worn at Desperately Seeking Susan raised $252,000 and a dress worn at "Vogue"'s video, $179,200.

-In 2014, a collection of dresses and outfits worn by Madonna in her music and film careers helped a celebrity auction raise $3.2m.
-In 2009, an exhibition in London named Simply Madonna: Materials Of The Girl featured 300 outfits, becoming the largest collection outside of Madonna's own.
-In 2010, another exhibition Simply Madonna was on display at Melbourne, Australia.
+In 2014, a collection of dresses and outfits worn by Madonna in her music and film career helped a celebrity auction raise $3.2 million.
+In 2009, an exhibition in London named Simply Madonna: Materials Of The Girl featured 300 outfits, which was reportedly to be the largest collection outside of Madonna's own.
+In 2010, another exhibition Simply Madonna was on display at the Melbourne Fashion Festival, Australia.